makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "Your place is beautiful."

 Malina nodded.
 "I like this place.
-Cyril never did, so I lucked out on that end of things, when we split.
+Cyril never did, so I lucked out on that end of things when we split.
 Come on in, though, make yourself comfortable.

 Sélène followed the badger as she trundled in to the kitchen.
 The sight of all of those cabinets, clearly visible from anywhere in the great room, made Sélène's arms itch all over again.
 "Didn't realize how big this place was.
 Never seen a kitchen this exposed to the rest of the house."

 "It's nice, isn't it?"

 "Mm."
+So many cabinets, so many drawers.

+*Stop it, Sélène.*

-"Can duck in and out of the kitchen whenever I want.
-Suits me, I guess."
+"Can duck in and out of the kitchen whenever I want," Malina said proudly.
+"Suits me, I guess."

 The fox grinned, "That it does.
 Smells nice in here, too."